Cryptotwister/PyBer_Analysis/README.md

 ![Challenge_fare_summary](https://user-images.githubusercontent.com/42978221/144779847-292ffd91-1534-4e51-823a-7bb1d16cc26f.png)

 ## Recommendations:
-It seems that PyBer needs to focus on its development in rural areas.
-1. Pyber needs to make fares in rural areas more afforable.
-2. Pyber needs more drivers in rural area.
-3. Pyber needs more visibility in rural areas.
+It seems that PyBer needs to focus on its expansion into rural cities.
+The number of drivers and rides are very low there, as the result the average fare for the ride is the highest.
+PyBer needs to be moving towards finding a balance with increasing the number of drivers and decreasing the ride fares, which should leed to the increase in number of rides.